symfony/symfony-docs/best_practices/creating-the-project.rst

 :doc:`override the location of the main directories </configuration/override_dir_structure>`:
 ``cache/``, ``logs/`` and ``web/``.

-In addition, Symfony3 will use a slightly different directory structure when it's released:
+In addition, Symfony3 uses a slightly different directory structure:

 .. code-block:: text